 May has produced positive returns more often than not.
 From 1928 to 2015, the S&P 500® Index has generated positive returns 49 times in May, negative returns 39 times, and the variation in returns has been dramatic (see the table below).

 Stocks have recorded positive gains more often than not during May.

-If you do have positive gains and want to lock in those profits, Tan suggests a “sell in May and potentially stay” strategy.
+All these strategies are among the many choices you have, and any decision you make should be made within the context of your specific investing strategy.
+For instance, if you do have positive gains and want to lock in some of those profits, you could consider a “sell in May and potentially stay” strategy.
 In other words, consider selling only those positions in May that you don’t want to be in for the long haul, and stick with your strategy for the rest of your portfolio.

 Fidelity Brokerage Services LLC, Member NYSE, SIPC, 900 Salem Street, Smithfield, RI 02917